LukeRoantree4815162342/HomeworkGenerator/README.md

 This software is (at least initially) being developed with a focus on producing homeworks corresponding to the syllabuses for the first 3 years of secondary school mathematics in the UK.
 Pull requests for functionality for other subjects / knowledge levels will be appreciated and reviewed, but I won't actively work on them myself.
+(reasoning for this is that those are the ages my mother teaches, this is primarily for her use)

 ## Setup Requirements: